Merge Rules

 Longest Value

-The value with the most characters will be kept in the master record.
+The value with the largest amount of characters will be kept in the master record.
 If there are two or more values with the same number of characters, the fallback rule will be applied.

 Available for field types: Text, Text Area, Email, Phone, URL, Picklist.